stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 Preparing your logs
 ---------------------

-Monitor logs are, by default, kept in ``/var/log/ceph/ceph-mon.FOO.log*``.
+Monitor logs are, by default, kept in ``/var/log/stone/stone-mon.FOO.log*``.
 We may want them.
 However, your logs may not have the necessary information.
 If you don't find your monitor logs at their default location, you can check where they should be by running::

-  ceph-conf --name mon.FOO --show-config-value log_file
+  stone-conf --name mon.FOO --show-config-value log_file

 The amount of information in the logs are subject to the debug levels being enforced by your configuration files.
-If you have not enforced a specific debug level then Ceph is using the default levels and your logs may not contain important information to track down you issue.
+If you have not enforced a specific debug level then Stone is using the default levels and your logs may not contain important information to track down you issue.
 A first step in getting relevant information into your logs will be to raise debug levels.
 In this case we will be interested in the information from the